lucky-vers/Cryptonite-Taskphase/Phase 2/06 Other Domains.md

 .
 ```

 These, as it turns out, are G-code instructions.
-G-code is a programming language specially designed for the control CNC machines and 3D printers.
+G-code is a programming language specially designed for the control of CNC machines and 3D printers.
 Using an online G-code interpreter such as [NCViewer](https://ncviewer.com/), we get the following image.

 ![The Flag](../Images/gcode.png)